MarianArlt/sddm-sugar-dark/README.md

 ###### From KDE Plasma

 If you are on [KDE Plasma](https://www.kde.org/plasma-desktop)—by default [openSuse](https://www.opensuse.org/), [Neon](https://neon.kde.org/), [Kubuntu](https://kubuntu.org/), [KaOS](https://kaosx.us/) or [Chakra](https://www.chakralinux.org/) for example—you are lucky and can simply go to your system settings and under "Startup and Shutdown" followed by "Login Screen (SDDM)" click "Get New Theme".
-From there search for "Sugar Light" and install.
+From there search for "Sugar Dark" and install.

 If for some reason you cannot find the category named "Login Screen (SDDM)" in your system settings then you are missing `sddm-kcm`.
 Install this little helper with your package manager first.
 You will be grateful you did.